Year of Publication

 Although this research does not imply causality, it does provide interesting and thought provoking notions about why governments cooperate and when they may be successful in working together regionally.

 Littleton, Lora B., "Interlocal Cooperation in the Bluegrass Area Development District: What Factors Lead to Success?"
 (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 203.